slinkp/recurse-lox/README.md

 Working through https://craftinginterpreters.com/
 but in Python 3.

+This was my last project at [recurse summer 2023](https://www.recurse.com/)

 ## Q: How far can I get in 4 hours??

 ## A: Finished chapter 6!